-These gorgeous Raspberry Chocolate Brownies are divine.
-Made with real dark chocolate, studded with chocolate chips and packed with fresh raspberries, they make for a truly decadent dessert.
+These fudgy Raspberry Chocolate Brownies are divine.
+Made with real dark chocolate, studded with chocolate chips and packed with juicy raspberries, they make for a truly decadent dessert.

 There is nothing like a good brownie.
-And this one 👆🏻 is GOOD.
+And this one is GOOD.
+Chewy, fudgy and oh-so-chocolately with a juicy, pop of tartness from the fresh raspberries.

-But what makes these Raspberry Chocolate Brownies extra special is a handful of milk chocolate chips and a punnet of fresh raspberries.
+But what makes these Raspberry Chocolate Brownies extra special is a handful of chocolate chips and a punnet of fresh raspberries.
+I love to enjoy them cold straight from the fridge or warm with a scoop of vanilla ice cream or whipped cream 👌🏻

 I’ve shared a few brownies with you over the years, from my favourite Nutella Swirl Brownies to my faithful One Bowl Cocoa Brownies.

-But I have to be honest with you, these Raspberry Chocolate Brownies have shot to the top of my list.
+But I have to be honest with you, these fudgy Raspberry Brownies have shot to the top of my list.
+I love serving them at dinner parties, picnics or when I need a portable dessert on-the-go.
+They’re lovely for Valentine’s Day too!

 They’re deliciously rich, with that all-important fudgy centre and crinkly brownie top.
 Trust me, you’ll make these brownies again and again. 💜